Lung sounds are mainly classified into breath sounds and adventitious sounds.

 Bronchovesicular sounds are a slight variation to the tracheobronchial sound and are heard just distal to the central airways.
 They are less intense and lower pitched than bronchial sounds but maintain an equal inspiratory and expiratory components.

 The vesicular breath sound is significantly softer in intensity and primarily is an inspiratory sound.
-The expiratory components of the vesicular breath sound is normally minimal, only occurring during the initial one third of the expiratory phase.
+The expiratory components of the vesicular breath sounds are normally minimal, only occurring during the initial one third of the expiratory phase.

 Mechanisms of Breath Sounds